-EQSI-2258 Corrective Shoeing-Gait Analysis 5.00 Credits Capstone (sl/Cr)
+EQSI-2258 Corrective Shoeing-Gait Analys

 Provides the student with the knowledge, skills and techniques of trimming and shoeing horses with common foot problems, including: founder, Navicular Syndrome, abscesses, and many other lameness's.
 Also includes the gait and stance of the lame horse.
 This course had a Service Learning/Civic Responsibility component.
+Class 2 Lab 6

-EQSI-2267 Equine Reproduction & Foaling (capstone) 5.00 Credits
+EQSI-2267 Eq Reprod & Foaling (Capstone

 Covers the breeding soundness exam through pregnancy & foaling, including stallion management, collection and evaluation of semen, artificial insemination.
 Includes hands-on experience with the broodmare before during and after the birth of the foal.
 This course has a Service Learning/Civic Responsibility component.
+Class 2 Lab 6